 Short of a home purchase, a college education is likely one of the biggest bills you’ll face.
-According to the latest statistics by the Institute for College Access & Success, seven in 10 college seniors have student loan debt when they graduate, with the average borrower owing $30,100.
+According to Institute for College Access & Success, in 2015, seven in 10 college seniors have student loan debt when they graduate, with the average borrower owing $30,100.

 Because tuition and housing costs continue to climb, college may feel out of reach for many high school students and soon-to-be college students.
 However, there are ways to attend college without completing breaking the bank.

 - Go Only Four Years

 It’s no secret that limiting the college experience to four years reduces overall cost.
 One option is taking exploratory courses early before choosing your major.
 Once you do have a major, stick with it!
 Many employers care more about the skills and experiences you’ve developed than a specific major.